Elgg/Elgg/docs/guides/views.rst

 	<h1>Hello, World!</h1>
 	<h2>How are you today?</h2>

-You can also optionally prepend views as well by passing a value to the 3rd parameter that is less than 500:
+You can prepend views by passing a value to the 3rd parameter that is less than 500:

 .. code-block:: php

-	//appends 'hello/greeting' to every occurrence of 'hello/world' elgg_extend_view('hello/world', 'hello/greeting');
+	// appends 'hello/greeting' to every occurrence of 'hello/world'
+	elgg_extend_view('hello/world', 'hello/greeting');

-	//prepends 'hello/greeting' to every occurrence of 'hello/world' elgg_extend_view('hello/world', 'hello/greeting', 450);
+	// prepends 'hello/greeting' to every occurrence of 'hello/world'
+	elgg_extend_view('hello/world', 'hello/greeting', 450);

 Note that if you extend the core css view like this: